IhmeGroup/PaSR/README.md

 # PaSR

-Parallel partially-stirred reactor code
+Partially-stirred reactor code with OpenMP parallelization.

-Some mixing model implementations are based on https://github.com/SuXY15/PaSR/blob/master/PaSR_models.py

 ## Table of Contents